dialeleven/laravel-crud-in-50-minutes-for-beginners-from-scratch/README.md

 📋 **To Do**
 - [ ] Deploy project in Docker
 - [ ] Deploy project to [Netlify](https://www.netlify.com/)
+- [ ] Configure PHPUnit to use separate database for running tests (keep db tables in sync running migrations using `php artisan migrate --database=mysql_testing`)
 - [ ] **PHPUnit testing**
   - [ ] Authenticate admin user
   - [ ] Products: